How your osteopath can help you:

 - Treats whiplash injuries from car crashes or falls

 - Relieves chronic pain through gentle, effective treatment

 - Reduce and relieve tension headaches and migraines

 - Decreasing the amount of stress on joints

 - Encourages the body to heal itself by improving blood flow, circulation and restoring normal range of movement.

 Do I need a doctors referral to see an osteopath?

 No referral is needed but some GPs do refer their patients for osteopathic treatment.

 If you are a new patient, the initial appointment may take up to an hour long.
 This allows for a comprehensive case history, medical history and physical examination, ensuring all bases are covered.
 The questions asked in the case history and medical history all give valuable information to give a correct diagnosis, so that we treat the right thing.
 Your osteopath may also use X-rays, ultra sound results or blood tests to help make a diagnosis.

 The physical examination involves some observation, certain movements and some specific tests.
-This gives a specific diagnosis and makes sure you do not need to be referred on to a specialist.
+This gives a specific diagnosis and makes sure you do not need to be referred on to a specialist, or potentially get a scan.
 Your osteopath will explain the most likely cause of your pain/complaint and talk about the most effective treatment options.
 If you are happy with the treatment plan, your osteopath will procceed.